 Also referred as the CID Lt., ensures that an investigator is available 24 hours per day, 7 days per week, and are responsible for all criminal investigations initiated by complaint or incident, dignitary protection, background investigations, and threat assessments.

-There are 5 Sergeants in UNC Police that deal with patrol functions.
-There are 5 other Sergeants who are assigned to administrative positions such as Training, Quartermaster, Special Events, CID and Community Services.
-They are assistant supervisors and responsible for assisting the four primary squad Lieutenants.
+UNC Police Sergeants deal with patrol functions.
+Sergeants are assigned to administrative positions such as Training, Quartermaster, Special Events, CID and Community Services.
+They are assistant supervisors and responsible for assisting the primary squad Lieutenants.
 In addition, they are in charge of the squads in the absence of the lieutenant.